Sharmavishakha/EmploySalaryPrediction-using-XGBoost/README.md

-# 💼 SalaryScope: A Streamlit-Powered AI System for Personalized Compensation Prediction
+# 💼 Dynamic Salary Estimator with Company Intelligence using XGBoost

 **SalaryScope** is an interactive Machine Learning-based web application that predicts employee salaries based on key features such as age, gender, education level, job title, and years of experience.